-- 112. The construction work is expected not to cause major negative impacts, mainly because: - (i) All the activities will be within existing landfill site thus could be constructed without causing impacts to biodiversity; - (ii) All the sites are located on an government-owned land which is not occupied or used for any other purpose; - (iii) Overall construction program will be relatively short and is expected to be completed in 24 months with activities to conducted by small teams and specified location so most impacts will be localized and short in duration; and - (iv) Most of the predicted impacts associated with the construction process are produced because the process is invasive, such as involving excavation.
-However the routine nature of the impacts means that most can be easily mitigated and the impacts are clearly a result of the construction process rather than the design or location, as impacts will not occur if excavation or other ground disturbance is not involved. - 113.
-As a result, there are several aspects of the environment which are not expected to be affected by the construction process and these can be screened out of the assessment at this stage as required by ADB procedure.
+- 112. The construction work is expected not to cause major negative impacts, mainly because: - (i) All the activities will be within existing landfill site thus could be constructed without causing impacts to biodiversity; - (ii) All the sites are located on an government-owned land which is not occupied or used for any other purpose; - (iii) Overall construction program of individual packages will be relatively short and is expected to be completed in 24 months with activities to conducted by small teams and specified location so most impacts will be localized and short in duration; and - (iv) Most of the predicted impacts associated with the construction process are produced because the process is invasive, such as involving excavation and disposal of demolition waste of existing compost plant.
+However the routine nature of the impacts means that most can be easily mitigated and the impacts are clearly a result of the construction process rather than the design or location, as impacts will not occur if excavation or other ground disturbance is not involved.

+113. As a result, there are several aspects of the environment which are not expected to be affected by the construction process and these can be screened out of the assessment at this stage as required by ADB procedure.
 These are shown in Table 2.
 These environmental factors are screened out presently but will be assessed again before starting of the construction activities.